 createrepo <repo_dir>

-: Stage Debian packages into a repo directory.
+: Copy Debian packages into a repo directory.

 repo-add <repo.db.tar.gz> *.pkg.tar.zst

-: Create/update a pacman repository database with packages.
+: Create or update a pacman repository database.